Transformer-based operator learning framework for self-energy in strongly correlated systems

 For an inverse temperature \(\beta = 20\), we discretize \(G_0(k,\tau)\) using an equally spaced \(\tau\)-grid \(\{\tau_i\}_{i=1}^{N_\tau} \subset [0,\beta]\) with \(N_\tau = 101\).
 The momentum \(k\)-points provide a natural positional encoding via \(\cos(k_j)\), where

 and \(N_s\) is the total number of sites.
-The HF Green's function \(G_0(k,\tau_i)\), the scalar \(U\) (broadcasted as an all-ones vector \(\vec{J}\) of dimension \(N_s\times1\)), and the positional encoding \(\cos(k_j)\) are concatenated along the feature dimension to form an input matrix:
+The HF Green's function \(G_0(k,\tau_i)\), the scalar \(U\) (broadcasted as an all-ones vector \(\vec{J}\) of dimension \(N_s\times1\)), and the positional encoding \(\cos(k_j)\) are concatenated along the columns to form an input matrix: